TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 When a program outputs text, the result is determined by the corresponding output device.
 When IDLE executes user code, ``sys.stdout`` and ``sys.stderr`` are connected to the display area of IDLE's Shell.
-Some of its features are inherited from the underlying Tk Text widget.
+Some of its features are inherited kutoka the underlying Tk Text widget.
 Others are programmed additions.
 Where it matters, Shell is designed for development rather than production runs.